Delhi Capitals: 2021 IPL

 The 2021 IPL season was held in India.
 All teams were scheduled to play at neutral venues (no team played at their home ground).
-On 30 March 2021, Delhi Capitals officially promoted Rishabh Pant to captain of the squad after Shreyas Iyer dislocated his shoulder while fielding a ball in the ODI series against England and consequently, was ruled out of the 2021 IPL season.
+On 30 March 2021, Delhi Capitals officially promoted Steve Smith to captain of the squad after Shreyas Iyer dislocated his shoulder while fielding a ball in the ODI series against England and consequently, was ruled out of the 2021 IPL season.
 Delhi Capitals had 3 matches at the Wankhede Stadium, followed by 2 in Chennai, 4 in Ahmedabad and 5 in Kolkata.
 Delhi Capitals had won 6 games out of 8 matches and were placed at the top of the points table before the season was indefinitely suspended following a breach of the COVID-19 bio secure bubble.
+On 4 May, the tournament was suspended indefinitely, after a rise in COVID-19 cases within the bio bubbles of some teams.
+At the time of the suspension, 31 of the scheduled 60 matches were still left to be played.
+On 29 May 2021, the BCCI announced that the remaining matches of the tournament would be played in the United Arab Emirates in September and October 2021.
+The schedule for the remainder of the tournament was released in July 2021.

 2022 IPL

+2023 IPL

+DC franchise whose full form is Delhi Capitals has made a significant announcement ahead of the IPL 2023.
+The team has named David Warner as its captain for the upcoming season, with Axar Patel as his vice-captain.
+The move comes after captain Rishabh Pant was ruled out of the tournament due to injury.

+Delhi could not qualify for the playoffs in the 16th edition of Tata IPL and finished at the 9th spot with 5 victories and 9 losses.

+Players like Prithvi Shaw, Axar Patel, and Mitchell Marsh are struggling with their form.
+Bowlers could not gain their momentum through the whole season.

+2024 IPL

 Home ground

-The Delhi Capitals play their home matches in the Arun Jaitley Stadium located in New Delhi.
+The Delhi Capitals play their home matches at the Arun Jaitley Stadium located in New Delhi.
 They also have the modern Shaheed Veer Narayan Singh International Stadium, Raipur as their second home ground, however they haven't played any matches there since 2016.
+Currently they use the ACA–VDCA Cricket Stadium in Visakhapatnam as their secondary home ground since 2024.

 Team anthems

 Bollywood playback singer Kailash Kher was the artist for the team's anthem "Khelo Front Foot Pe" ("Play on the front foot") or "play aggressively".

-The Delhi Daredevils launched their new anthem "Munday Dilli Ke" ("The Lads from Delhi"), sing by Jaspreet Jasz and composed by Arijit Datta and Micu Patel on 5 March 2012 on YouTube.
+The Delhi Daredevils launched their new anthem "Munday Dilli Ke" ("The Lads from Delhi"), sung by Jaspreet Jasz and composed by Arijit Datta and Micu Patel, on 5 March 2012 on YouTube.

-Their anthem for the 2016 season of IPL, titled "Dhuandaar Dilli" was released on YouTube, sing by Sukhwinder Singh.
+Their anthem for the 2016 season of IPL, titled "Dhuandaar Dilli", was released on YouTube, sung by Sukhwinder Singh.

 In 2018, they released yet another theme song, titled "Dil Dilli hai, ab Dhadkega".

-The theme song for the 2019 season for the rechristened franchise, the Delhi Capitals was "Roar Machaa" sing by Amit Trivedi.
+The theme song for the 2019 season for the rechristened franchise, the Delhi Capitals, was "Roar Machaa" sung by Amit Trivedi.